 For the eye safety of employees in this industry, employers must provide proper education and offer personal protective equipment (PPE) to the employees.
 These types of equipment include safety glasses; hybrid eye safety products, goggles, face shields, welding helmets, full-face respirators, etc.

 Workplace eye safety recommendations to employers?

 Employers must take a few necessary steps to make the environment at work as safe as possible for their employees.
 This includes:

-- Carrying out an assessment of eye hazard at workplace.
+- Carrying out an assessment of eye hazards at the workplace.

 - Reducing and removing eye hazards wherever possible.

 - Offering proper safety eyewear and making it mandatory for employees to wear it.

-- Conducting educational workshops for eye safety at workplace.
+- Conducting educational workshops for eye safety at the workplace.

 - Maintaining adequate machine guards, working on screened or divided work stations and executing other engineering controls.